Active School Travel Survey: Privacy notice

 - Names and contact details of schools in England

-- Survey data collected from parents/carers which will be collected by NatCen via online surveys
+- Survey data collected from parents/carers by NatCen via online surveys

-- Email addresses of participants of the survey will be shared with NatCen only for the purpose of sharing the results of the survey and inviting you to take part in future research, if you agree.
-NatCen will not use shared email addresses for research purposes.
+- Survey participants can choose to provide their email addresses.
+These would be used only for the purpose of sharing the results of the survey or inviting you to take part in future research.
+We will not use email addresses for research purposes.

 Who will have access to personal data?